Cramel

 Cramel (כראמל) is an Israeli children's book series by Meira Barnea Goldberg, illustrated by Keren Mai Metcalfe (books 1–4) and Rami Tal (books 5-present).
 As of December 2022, the series has sold over 300,000 copies.
-On December 20, 2022, the 7th book in the series "Danger in the Swamp" was released.
+In December 2023, the eighth book in the series called "Mrs. Blum Rules" was released.

 Premise

 A woman named Mila adopts three orphans: Robbie (Robert), El El (Elliot) and Gol (Gabriel).
 One morning, they receive a mysterious package from their uncle Arthur Jerome who informs them that he has passed away and divided his inheritance into three gold rings.
 El El chooses the Ring of Happiness, which grants him Jerome's castle and all 500 of its servants.
-Gol chooses the Ring of Industry, which grants him all three of his uncle's factories.
+Gol chooses the Ring of Industry, which grants him both of his uncle's automotive factories.
 Robbie chooses the Nameless Ring and it grants him Arthur's cat, Cramel.
 Two of the rings have restrictions: El El must live with Mila and his brothers until Robbie turns 18 and Gol will only get the factories at 18.
 Nonetheless, Robbie receives no warnings or rules.
-When they move to the castle, they discover that the housemaster, Mimi Bloom and her daughter Helena live there and cannot be fired due to an intervention set up by Arthur many years ago.
+When they move to the castle, they discover that the housemaster, Mrs. Blum and her daughter Helena live there and cannot be fired due to an intervention set up by Arthur many years ago.
 Robbie discovers that the cat, Cramel, can talk and hides his other abilities from Robbie, such as: mind reading, turning stone into gold, invisibility and more.
-Mimi and Helena try to steal the three brothers' inheritance, focusing especially on the cat.
+Mrs. Bloom and Helena try to steal the three brothers' inheritance, focusing especially on the cat.